The Incredible Tide: The West

 Conan, Lanna and Teacher are survivors of a land called the West, or the Western World, that now no longer exists, as a result of the cataclysmic destruction caused by the war.
 The West is described as having been a generally peaceful place.

 The Peace Union

 Although the reasons behind the war are not clear, a global superpower known as the Peace Union waged war against the West, finally using a doomsday weapon that destroyed their enemies, but destroyed themselves as well.
 The Peace Union does not exist anymore, but its leftover artifacts are everywhere.

 The Change

-The doomsday weapon that the Peace Union used was somehow magnetic in nature and caused a disruption in the Earth's core, causing massive worldwide earthquakes that changed the shape of land and sea alike.
+The doomsday weapon that the Peace Union used was magnetic in nature and caused a disruption in the Earth's core, causing massive worldwide earthquakes that changed the shape of land and sea alike.
 Huge tsunamis inundated all the world's coastlines; this was the "incredible tide" mentioned in the book's title.
 People now refer to this time as the Change.